blhylton/infores-store-locator-plugin/README.md

 ### Installing in WordPress

-You can find zip files containing all the releases on [the release page](https://github.com/blhylton/infores-store-locator-plugin/releases).
+You can find zip files containing all the releases in [the dist folder](https://github.com/blhylton/infores-store-locator-plugin/tree/master/dist) of the repo's master branch.
 Download the zip file, and utilize the wordpress plugin screen to install from zip.

 Once the plugin is installed and activated.
 There is a configuration screen under "Settings > InfoRes Store Locator Configuration" that has some parameters that are required to be set.
 All request parameters are from the URL that goes to a search